3 Inbound Marketing Methods to Convince Leads to Commit

 Does your lead need a little nudge to close the deal?
-Making the decision to commit business resources is a considerable step for many business owners, but some owners have an easier time than others.
-If you’re having difficulty closing leads developed through inbound marketing methods, the following describes a few easy steps that can be taken to encourage them toward the right direction.
+Deciding to commit business resources is a considerable step for many business owners, but some owners have an easier time than others.
+If you’re having difficulty closing leads developed through inbound marketing methods, the following describes a few easy steps that can be taken to encourage them in the right direction.

-First, you must consistently provide content that clearly demonstrates you care.
+First, you must consistently provide content that demonstrates your care.
 You may ask, “How do I demonstrate I care?”
-Reflect upon your client profile, determine the sort of messages that will specifically address their concerns, key areas of interest, and sum up the messages with an overall theme or vision.
+Reflect upon your client profile, determine the messages explicitly addressing their concerns and critical areas of interest, and summarize them with an overall theme or vision.
 The trick is to show you are genuinely interested in building a rock-solid relationship while not being excessively pushy.
 There is a range of inbound marketing methods that will help you deliver timely, thought-provoking, and relevant information that strikes a balance between showing interest without being annoying.

 The following “close” methods are flexible enough to be part of a communication plan or campaign framework.
 The idea is to send messages that allow leads time to synthesize the information while learning more about you and your firm’s professional services offering.

 - Marketing Automation Workflows: Marketing automation blends email marketing with a structured lead nurturing stages.
-Marketing automation is designed to progress leads from the top of the inbound marketing funnel through to becoming “sales-ready” leads at the bottom of the funnel.
-During this progression, leads are rated based upon level of interaction and included in a campaign designed to address their specific information needs.
+Marketing automation is designed to progress leads from the top of the inbound marketing funnel to becoming “sales-ready” leads at the bottom of the funnel.
+During this progression, leads are rated based on the level of interaction and included in a campaign designed to address their specific information needs.
 When a lead downloads a whitepaper, eBook, or checklist, a string of other relevant blog posts, eBooks, whitepapers, or case studies may also be helpful to the lead.
-A series of related emails that provide links to these relevant resources can be sent to the lead over a period of time to further educate and nurture the lead.
-Marketing automation workflows best serve professional services firms, or longer business-to-business (B2B) business development/sales cycles.
+A series of related emails that links these relevant resources can be sent to the lead to educate further and nurture the lead.
+Marketing automation workflows best serve professional services firms or longer business-to-business (B2B) business development/sales cycles.

 - Lead Scoring and Closed Loop Reporting: Now that you’ve got a lot of leads in your system, how do you know which ones are ready to speak to your sales team?
-Through marketing automation and monitoring how often and to what extent leads are interacting with your firm’s content, you will be able to collect information about your clients and refine content to more specifically address the needs of each client/market segment.
-Using a numerical representation for the level of interaction will help to determine the sales-readiness of a lead and, ultimately, take the guesswork out of the process.
+Through marketing automation and monitoring how often and to what extent leads interact with your firm’s content, you can collect information about your clients and refine content to address the needs of each client/market segment more specifically.
+Using a numerical representation for the level of interaction will help determine a lead's sales readiness and, ultimately, take the guesswork out of the process.

-Incorporating these inbound marketing methods will help you continue the conversation and provide the pertinent information needed to further develop lead relationships as well as determine when the time is right to close.
+Incorporating these inbound marketing methods will help you continue the conversation and provide the pertinent information needed to develop further lead relationships as well,l as determine when the time is right to close.